Search Results for

 Setting Behaviour

-Sql Persistence Uses NServiceBus.Persistence.Sql with a shared EF Core DbConnection/DbTransaction.
+SQL Persistence Uses NServiceBus.Persistence.Sql with a shared EF Core DbConnection/DbTransaction.
 Requires Intent.EntityFrameworkCore.

 Important